 Chores are just a part of life (groan).
 Now that my children are a bit older I think it is important to have them help, and do age appropriate chores on a weekly basis.
-To make it more fun I’ve created a chore chart, and markers for girls and boys to keep track of their progress too…let me share these with you! 😉 Post sponsored by collective bias. (originally published 1/16)
+To make it more fun I’ve created a chore chart, and markers for girls and boys to keep track of their progress too…let me share these with you! 😉 Post sponsored by collective bias. (originally published 1/16, affiliate links present)

 Even young children as little as 3 years old can help around the house.
 Starting young helps children realize that taking care of the house they live in is a BIG job.

 Everyone should help so it doesn’t fall on just one person.
 Here are a few age appropriate chores by age + a free printable chore chart below.
 Use it with colorful completion markers for more fun so kids love to earn more and more each week.

-For children as young as 3 – 5 years old:
+Chores For children as young as 3 – 5 years old

 2. Pick up their toys